Ben Gage: Postwar and television

 He served as announcer and vocalist for Maxwell House Coffee Time, a musical summer replacement program in 1946.
 In 1947, he was a regular on Meredith Willson's Ford Showroom, serving as singer and announcer.
 He also played Dr. Crenshaw on The Joan Davis Show.
 In 1948, he was the announcer for the Danny Thomas Show.

 Gage resembled James Arness and could imitate his voice perfectly, and played Gunsmoke spoofs in four episodes of the Maverick television series, which is the work for which he is best remembered, especially for a 1959 Maverick episode with James Garner called "Gun-Shy" (with Gage as "Marshal Mort Dooley" instead of "Marshal Matt Dillon") as well as "A Tale of Three Cities" with Jack Kelly, "The Misfortune Teller" with Garner, and "A Technical Error" with Kelly.

 He also appeared on Batman, Bonanza, F Troop, The Donna Reed Show, The Lucy Show, and Star Trek.

 Personal life

 Gage married swimmer/actress Esther Williams on November 25, 1945.
 They divorced April 8, 1958, and they had three children: Benjamin, Kimball (1950-2008), and Susan.
 Gage and Williams made a personal appearance tour September 10 - October 13, 1954.
 For Sentimental Reasons, the couple's album, was released by MGM Records in November 1954.

 Gage later married Anne Martin Arnold in Beverly Hills, CA, on April 6, 1969, and they remained together until Ben's death.
 The couple did not have any children.
-Ann Gage was born Anne Martin on January 24, 1934, in Seattle, WA, and died on March 24, 2021, in Yucaipa, CA.
+Ann Gage was born Anne Martin on January 24, 1934, in Seattle, Washington, and died on March 24, 2021, in Yucaipa, California.

 Ben Gage died on April 28, 1978; he was 63 years old.